-The primary cause of scurvy in Guinea Pigs is a lack of dietary Vitamin C. Many commercially available diets don’t contain enough Vitamin C to meet the needs of these animals.
+The primary cause of this in Guinea Pigs is a lack of dietary Vitamin C. Many commercially available diets don’t contain enough Vitamin C to meet the needs of these animals.
 It’s important to supplement their diet with a source of Vitamin C. Foods high in Vitamin C include fruits like oranges, lemons, strawberries, and kiwi.
 Other sources of Vitamin C include leafy green vegetables like spinach and kale as well as certain types of nuts.

 Symptoms of Scurvy

-The symptoms of scurvy can include:
+The symptoms can include:

 - Weakness